 Static Application Security Testing (SAST)

-SAST tools analyze proprietary source code to detect vulnerabilities such as injection flaws, unsafe function calls, and broken authentication logic.
+SAST tools analyze proprietary source code to detect vulnerabilities like injection flaws, unsafe function calls, and broken authentication logic.
 They’re most effective when integrated into PR workflows or CI pipelines to catch issues early.

 Software Composition Analysis (SCA)